WeegeeNumbuh1/FlightGazer/README.md

 <details><summary>What the initialization script does</summary>

 - Checks if there is an internet connection
+- Checks if Python is installed and also checks its version with the minimum requirements
 - Checks if `first_run_complete` exists
   - Checks last modified date: if greater than 3 months, runs updates for installed dependencies
   - If file exists and is new-ish, then this isn't an initial installation and we just run the main python script